Mersh (song): Background and release

 "Mersh" was first released through its music video, uploaded to YouTube on March 3, 2014.
 Black Metal, the album it features on, was announced through the video's description.
 Blunt had previously announced that he signed to Rough Trade, which is the label on which the album later released.
 The song was later made available on vinyl as a 10-inch single, limited to 250 copies and only sold at Blunt's April 30 performance at the Institute of Contemporary Arts in London.
 The vinyl's B-side, "Grade", later appeared on Black Metal as the album's closing track, with "Mersh" featuring as its twelfth track.

 Composition

 Critics generally characterised "Mersh" as being dub, with Robin Murray of Clash comparing it to industrial music.
 Its production consists of electronic keyboards, which are distorted, and "barebones" programmed drums.
-The song's sub-bass line is quiet, being "nearly hidden" in the song's composition.
+The song's sub-bass line is quiet, being "nearly hidden" in the overall composition.
 Blunt's lyrics are rapped, with Tiny Mix Tapes describing them as being "about the maybe-importance of knowing your limits when feeling anxious or confused".
 Vices Brandon Soderberg felt that Blunt's style of rapping on the track was "somber".
 DMY noted that the song's name, which is slang for low-grade marijuana, represents "an apparent penchant for smoking pot that feeds into his Dean 'Blunt' persona".